Cartoon of redhead female graduate in cap & gown with diploma against $100 bill

 Pitfalls to avoid when applying for aid

-When you’ve narrowed down your college search and are ready to complete the FAFSA, Feigert cautions against these common mistakes:
+When you’ve narrowed down your college search and are ready to complete the FAFSA, Feigert cautions against these common mistakes that could cost you valuable financial aid:

 • Missing deadlines